urbanairship/react-native-airship/ReactNativeUAMigration.md

 ### ReactNativeUA's handle_background_notification

 This method is no longer needed.
-The `notificationResponse` will not fire until after the application has a change to add a listener.
+The `notificationResponse` will not fire until after the application has had a chance to add a listener.

 ### Android icons